Fluorescein: Derivatives

 In oligonucleotide synthesis, several phosphoramidite reagents containing protected fluorescein, e.g. 6-FAM phosphoramidite 2, are used for the preparation of fluorescein-labeled oligonucleotides.

 The extent to which fluorescein dilaurate is broken down to yield lauric acid can be detected as a measure of pancreatic esterase activity.

 Synthesis

-Approximately 250 tons/y were produced in the year 2000.
+Approximately 250 tons were produced in the year 2000.
 The method involves the fusion of phthalic anhydride and resorcinol, similar to the route described by Adolf von Baeyer in 1871.
 In some cases, acids such as zinc chloride and methanesulfonic acid are employed to accelerate the Friedel-Crafts reaction.

+The mechanism of the reaction when undertaken with a strong acid (for ex.
+H2SO4) while heating is as follows.

 Research

 Fluorescein is a fluorophore commonly used in microscopy, in a type of dye laser as the gain medium, in forensics and serology to detect latent blood stains, and in dye tracing.
 Fluorescein has an absorption maximum at 494 nm and emission maximum of 512 nm (in water).
 The major derivatives are fluorescein isothiocyanate (FITC) and, in oligonucleotide synthesis, 6-FAM phosphoramidite.